Device Manager

 The Type shows the RAID level and file system of the media.

-Compact Drives recorded on the ALEXA Mini LF will have a UDF filesystem and RAID-0.
+Compact Drives recorded on the ALEXA 35 or Mini LF will have a UDF filesystem and RAID-0.

 SXR Capture Drives recorded on the ALEXA SXT, LF will have a CodexFS RAID-0 file system if recorded in ARRIRAW, and a UDF RAID-10 file system if recorded in ProRes.